balena-os/leviathan/README.md

 ### Prerequisites needed

 - Install node and npm in your system.
 We recommend installing [LTS versions from NVM](https://github.com/nvm-sh/nvm#install--update-script).
-- You would need access to balena's NPM registry.
+- **Important**, You would need access to balena's NPM registry beforehand to download private packages.
 - Download the image you want to test on your DUT from [balena.io/os](balena.io/os)